nosolls/network-security/_episodes/04-formatstring.md

 In this lab, students will be given a program with a format-string vulnerability; their task is to develop a scheme to exploit the vulnerability.
 In addition to the attacks, students will be guided to walk through a protection scheme that can be used to defeat this type of attacks.
 Students need to evaluate whether the scheme work or not and explain why.

 This lab/documentation was provided by the [SEED Project](https://seedsecuritylabs.org/).
+There is only one container needed for this demonstration.

 ### Demonstration